Pleat

 A pleat (plait in older English) is a type of fold formed by doubling fabric back upon itself and securing it in place.
-It is commonly used in clothing and upholstery to gather a wide piece of fabric to a narrower circumference.
+It is commonly used in clothing and upholstery to narrow a wide piece of fabric through gathering.

 Pleats are categorized as pressed, that is, ironed or otherwise heat-set into a sharp crease, or unpressed, falling in soft rounded folds.
 Pleats sewn into place are called tucks.

 Types

 Accordion

 Accordion pleats or knife pleats are a form of tight pleating which allows the garment to expand its shape when moving.
 Accordion pleating is also used for some dress sleeves, such as pleating the end of the elbow, with the fullness of the pleat gathered closely at the cuff.
 This form of pleating inspired the "skirt dancing" of Loie Fuller.
 Accordion pleats may also be used in hand fans.

 Box

 Box pleats are knife pleats back-to-back, and have a tendency to spring out from the waistline.
 They have the same 3:1 ratio as knife pleats, and may also be stacked to form "stacked-" or "double-box pleats".
 These stacked box pleats create more fullness and have a 5:1 ratio.
 They also create a bulkier seam.
 Inverted box pleats have the "box" on the inside rather than the outside.
+This pleat was 'invented' in 1984 by Hana Havelova-Vanek (immigrant from Prague, CZ) for use in women's golf and tennis wear (and sold worldwide under the labels Hanasport & Golf Couture).
+Contrasting colors and fabrics can be hidden by a box pleat that create accents and highlights during movement of the garment.